 - Check if the board’s color is fading after using it for some time.

-- Check there should be no jerking when the user writes something on the board.
+- Check that there is no jerking when the user writes something on the board.

-- Check if the user leaves the writings on the board for a few days, then how easy it is to wipe it off.
+- If the user leaves the writings on the board for a few days, how easy is it to wipe them off?

-- Check user can write with only a marker pen, or the user can use a pen or pencil on the whiteboard.
+- Check that the user can write with only a marker pen or use a pen or pencil on the whiteboard.

 - Check how much stress is required to erase the text on the whiteboard.